gwdistsys18/dist-sys-practice/README.md

 To set file permissions,
 1. Add user to the apache group.
 2. Log out and then log back in again to pick up the new group, and then verify your membership.
+3. Change the group ownership of /var/www and its contents to the apache group.
+4. To add group write permissions and to set the group ID on future subdirectories, change the directory permissions of /var/www and its subdirectories.
+5. To add group write permissions, recursively change the file permissions of /var/www and its subdirectories.